 🔙 To the main page of anvi’o programs and artifacts.

-This program allows you to remove low quality HMM alignments from a hmm-source in a contigs-db by leveraging HMM alignment parameters such as model-coverage (query-coverage) and gene-coverage (target-coverage) calculated from a hmm-hits.
+This program allows you to remove low quality HMM alignments from a hmm-source in a contigs-db with HMM alignment parameters such as model-coverage (query-coverage) and gene-coverage (target-coverage), or by removing partial genes (i.e., genes that are not partial and that start with a start codon and end with a stop codon).
 Briefly, the program will remove all records from an hmm-source in the hmm-hits, then import a new hmm-hits table into the contigs-db that was filtered to your specifications.

 --domain-hits-table flag in your command:

 anvi-run-hmms -c contigs-db \ -I Bacteria_71 \ --hmmer-output-dir path/to/dir --domain-hits-table

 After the command above, your HMM hits will be stored in your contigs-db as usual.
 However, with the domain hits table, you can filter out hits from your contigs-db using thresholds for model or gene coverage of each hit i.e. you can filter out hmm-hits where the profile HMM and gene align well to each other.

 anvi-script-filter-hmm-hits-table -c contigs-db \ --hmm-source Bacteria_71 \ --domain-hits-table path/to/dir/hmm.domtable \ --model-coverage 0.9

 Some HMM profiles align multiple times to the same gene at different coordinates.
 The program